 The resort has 64 rooms and 44 suites.
 It never felt full or even remotely crowded.
 We saw other people at the restaurants for meals, but the days felt almost like we had the beach to ourselves.

 It was built in 1988 and fully overhauled in 2018, the year that Belmond bought the resort.
 The architecture is unique with memorable Moorish-style villas.
-The best part is each room has a private beach, and the beach in front of your villa is reserved for you every day.
-The second best part is that all the rooms are built in a cresent shape lining the ocean, so when you look left to right you can’t see anything else beyond this resort and it feels extremely private.
+The best part is that the beach in front of your villa is reserved for you every day!

 We booked a one-bedroom suite facing the ocean.
 It was spectacular.
 We loved the space in the room and the huge back patio overlooking the ocean.
 The closet area and bathroom was huge, and complete with a two-person bathtub and shower overlooking a little private garden!

 We tried the spa and thought it was good but not amazing, given how off-the-charts everything else was.
-Just after we left, Belmond completed and unveiled a top-to-bottom new spa which is sure to deliver.
+But, just after we left, Belmond completed and unveiled a top-to-bottom new spa which is sure to deliver.
+The new spa is co-branded with Guerlain and built around their skincare and wellness philosophy with polished, European spa feel.
+It has a full hydrotherapy circuit with hot and cold plunge pools, sauna, and even an infinity pool.

-One of my favorite things to do was drink champagne and watch the sunset every night from the lobby area.
-Just gorgeous!
+One of my favorite things to do was drink champagne and watch the sunset every night from the lobby area — just gorgeous.
+I even got to sabre the champagne bottle myself, which was so much fun!

 Belmond Cap Juluca has four restaurants on site: